CPJKU/beat_this/README.md

 If you need to run an evaluation on some datasets we used other than GTZAN, consider targeting the validation part of the single split (with `single_final*`), or of the 8-fold cross-validation (with `fold*`).

 All the models are provided as PyTorch Lightning checkpoints, stripped of the optimizer state to reduce their size.
-This is useful for reproducing the paper results, or verifying the hyper parameters (stored in the checkpoint under `hyper_parameters` and `datamodule_hyper_parameters`).
+This is useful for reproducing the paper results or verifying the hyperparameters (stored in the checkpoint under `hyper_parameters` and `datamodule_hyper_parameters`).
 During inference, PyTorch Lighting is not used, and the checkpoints are converted and loaded into vanilla PyTorch modules.

 ## Data